Unity-Technologies/UnityLiveCapture/CompanionApps/VirtualCamera/VirtualCameraClient/README.md

 Use this Unity project to develop and build the Unity Virtual Camera app.

+To contribute to the maintenance and development of this project, refer to the [Contribution and maintenance](../../../CONTRIBUTING.md) page.

 ## Building to device

 ### Development Environment